andyatkinson/rideshare/docs/workshop/7_macro_overview_part_2.md

 pg_basebackup: base backup completed
 ```

-And on db02, somethign like this:
+And on db02, something like this:
 ```
 2024-05-01 02:07:18.636 UTC [30] LOG:  entering standby mode
 2024-05-01 02:07:18.641 UTC [30] LOG:  redo starts at 0/6000028